BrobstonCreations/mqtt-hvac-vent-control/README.md

 - Consolidate test data creation (consider using factories).
 - Refactor room service to publish mode based on thermostat and vent state.
 - Setup GitHub Actions to run test/lint on pull requests.
+- Look into adding functionality to push latest yet-another-smart-vent version to vents through ArduinoOTA.

 ## Philosophy